Larouyan/larouyan.github.io/docs/index.md

 N.B.
 The proposed graph above is made upon beers over 8000 ratings but the behaviour generalises.
 Furthermore 95% confidence interval has not be been plot since the maximum thickness of it is 0.0004

 Taking a closer look at the different beers evaluated by experts and non-experts reveals some similarities.
 Indeed, the distribution of the two categories hold a certain similarity in their shape.
 The means of both distributions are significantly different for all the beers, due to the severity of the experts.
 However, the difference is seen to be very low, with a maximum absolute difference of 0.24 and an average of 0.13 !
 Moreover, for 56% of beers , variances  are significantly different.
-Inside this percentage, the ratio of the expert standard deviation over casual one’s is always less than 1, showcasing that experts are more homogeneous.
+Inside this percentage, the ratio of the expert standard deviation over casual ones is always less than 1, showcasing that experts are more homogeneous.
 Plus, the ratio always stands above 0.75 which assesses that the differences in the variances are small.
 Therefore, expert and casual raters follow the same general trend.

 <iframe src="{{ site.baseurl }}/assets/plots/interactive_plot_beers.html" width="100%" height="500" style="border: none;"></iframe>